VincentChenSwe/Lottery-Tutorial/PART2.md

 In line 8 we decode and typecast the random number from the payload.
 We don't need to import anything to use [`abi.decode()`](https://docs.api3.org/airnode/v0.7/reference/specifications/airnode-abi-specifications.html).
 Then we use the modulo operator (`%`) to ensure that the random number is between 0 and the max number.

 Line 11 will prevent duplicate requests from being fulfilled.
 If more than 1 request is made, the first one to be fulfilled will increment the `endTime` and the rest will revert.
-We will leave it commented out for now to make testing easy.
+We'll leave it commented out for now to make testing easy.

 #### 2. Create event